saildot4k/saildot4k.github.io/docs/crystal-chips/cc-files.md

     May need to use if an app does not start

-## APPINFO.PBT w 3 Boot Options Example
+## APPINFO.PBT with 3 Boot Options Example
 ??? material-script-text "APPINFO.PBT Example w 3 Boot Options"
     ```
     # Change this information to describe the application.